Full-time: One year. Three days per week: Monday -Wednesday 9.00am-6.00 pm. Part-time: Two years. One day per week: Wednesday 9.00am-7.00pm

 The course is approved by the Solicitors’ Regulation Authority

-Lancashire Law School has excellent links with the law profession, police and probation services and our students enjoy regular visits and talks from leading practitioners, academics, barristers, solicitors and judges.
+The School of Law and Social Science has excellent links with the law profession, police and probation services and our students enjoy regular visits and talks from leading practitioners, academics, barristers, solicitors and judges.

 There is an annual careers fair which attracts solicitors practices, the CPS and other public sector employers, such as local authorities.
 There is a vibrant guest speaker programme which is supported by legal and other professionals.